tomwmth/Javan/README.md

-# Kassadin
+# Javan

-Kassadin is a very lightweight adaptation of the Riot Games League of Legends API with the using only dependency being `org.json`
+Javan is a very lightweight adaptation of the Riot Games League of Legends API with the using only dependency being `org.json`

 ## Examples